Aez35/miRScore/README.md

 * `-mirnas mirnafile`: FASTA file containing mature miRNA sequences of proposed novel miRNAs for scoring.
 * `-precursors precursorfile`:  FASTA file containing the hairpin sequences in which the mature miRNAs can be found.
-* `(-fastq fastqDirectory | -bam bamfilesDirectory)`: Directory containing small RNA-seq libraries, either in FASTQ or BAM format.
-The specified directory should only contain **unique individual libraries**. miRScore will include any file with a '.bam' or '.fastq' extension according to which option is used.
-Please be sure to remove any merged library files before running miRScore.
+* `(-fastq fastqfiles | -bam bamfiles)`: Small RNA-seq libraries, either in FASTQ or BAM format.
+The specified files should be **unique individual libraries**.
+If merged libraries are provided, be sure not to include any individual libraries present in the merged file, as this will cause issues with read counting.
+It is best to avoid the use of merged libraries when possible.

 **Please note that the sequence identifier of each miRNA must match the sequence identifier of the corresponding hairpin precursors.**

 ## Usage
 ```
-miRScore [-help] ([-fastq fastqDirectory]|[-bam bamfilesDirectory]) -mirnas MIRNAFILE -precursors PRECURSORFILE [-mm]
+miRScore [-help] ([-fastq fastqfiles]|[-bam bamfiles]) -mirnas MIRNAFILE -precursors PRECURSORFILE [-mm] [-n]
 ```

 ## Options